microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/chatmessagepolicyviolationpolicytip.md

 ---
 title: "chatMessagePolicyViolationPolicyTip resource type"
-description: "Represents the properties of a policy tip on a chatMessagePolicyViolation object.
+description: "Represents properties of a policy tip on a chatMessagePolicyViolation object.
 Policy tips provide the sender with information about the policy violation."
 author: "laujan"
 doc_type: resourcePageType
 localization_priority: Normal